The Reversal Powerhouse: Mastering the Three Outside Up Pattern

 ➣ Entry: Place a buy order only when the third candle closes above the high of the first (large red) candle.

-➣ Risk Management: Place your stop-loss just below the low of the first candle in the pattern to protect against a trend of continuation.
+➣ Risk Management: Place your stop-loss just below the low of the first candle in the pattern for risk management a trend of continuation.

 What is the 3 candle rule in trading?

-The 3-candle rule is a discipline-based strategy used to avoid “fakeouts.”
+The 3-candle rule is a commonly discussed approach used to reduce unreliable signals.
 It states that a trader should wait for three consecutive candles to close in the direction of a breakout or reversal before entering a position.

 ☆ Candle 1: The breakout/signal candle.